-- The dispensing of alcohol must be in accordance with Longwood University's Alcohol Beverage Policy, which is available from the Office of Conferences & Scheduling, ARAMARK or the Student Union.
+- The dispensing of alcohol must be in accordance with Longwood University's Alcohol Beverage Policy, which is available from the Office of Conferences & Event Services, ARAMARK or the Student Union.

 - Campus-based or student organization REQUESTERs wishing to cancel a reservation and / or resources must notify Scheduling by replying through email, referencing their event confirmation number, at least five business days before the scheduled event.
 Failure to do so will result in the assessment of ancillary charges and possible probation of future events.

-- To request periodic use of Longwood University facilities, requests for space must be submitted to the Office of Conferences and Scheduling no less than fifteen (15) business days prior to the first occurrence of the event start date.
+- To request periodic use of Longwood University facilities, requests for space must be submitted to the Office of Conference and Event Services no less than fifteen (15) business days prior to the first occurrence of the event start date.
 Late fees and surcharges may be charged to any group not meeting this requirement.
 Under extraordinary circumstances, exceptions may be granted to this timeline.

-- Any movies scheduled through the Office of Conferences and Scheduling for public spaces must have proof of copyright permission before the movie can be shown.
+- Any movies scheduled through the Office of Conference and Event Services for public spaces must have proof of copyright permission before the movie can be shown.

 - No food may be taken into an ACADEMIC space.
 Other facilities may have controlled catering (by ARAMARK catering only) in lobby areas but food and beverage items may not be brought into the academic space.
 ARAMARK is responsible, along with REQUESTER, to ensure that catered food items are not brought into the academic space.
 Food waivers will not be approved for food in any academic space